-As well as providing an even spread of warmth across the whole room, underfloor heating frees up your walls from radiators – giving you more options when it comes to rearranging furniture layouts.
+As well helping to keep you warm in winter with its even spread of warmth across the whole room, underfloor heating frees up your walls from radiators.
+This gives you more options when it comes to rearranging furniture layouts.

 Underfloor heating: a complete guide